 Quick overview:

-Windows 98 was designed to be easy to use (drivers, installation, setup and wizards) and therefore also attracted newcomers.
+Windows 98 was designed for ease of use (drivers, installation, setup and wizards) and therefore also attracted newcomers.
 However, not only the user interface but also many functions were revised, which triggered a general revolution in the computer business.

-Many people today are not aware that Windows 98 has made a significant contribution to the boom in computers, and at a price of DM 249 that was almost a gift.
+Many people today are not aware that Windows 98 contributed significantly to the boom in computers, and at a price of 249 DM that was almost a gift.

 A new colorful world - Windows 98 and the new features at a glance

-Here we present all the innovations of the time, which caused a sensation on the operating system market.
+We hereby present to you all the innovations of the time that caused a sensation on the operating system market.

 The dawn of an online world - Internet Explorer 4.0